usebridgeai/cli/CLA.md

 ## How to Sign

-When you open your first pull request, our CLA bot will post a comment asking you to sign.
-Simply reply with the following comment on your PR:
+When you open your first pull request, our CLA bot will automatically check whether you have signed the CLA.
+If you haven't, it will post a comment with a link to sign electronically through CLA Assistant.

-> I have read the CLA Document and I hereby sign the CLA
+Click the link, sign in with your GitHub account, review and accept the agreement.
 You only need to sign once.
-Your signature is stored in the repository and will be recognized on future pull requests automatically.
+All future pull requests will be recognized automatically.

 No manual edits to this file are required.